 Parallel processing – systolic arrays

-In a systolic array there are a large number of identical simple processors or processing elements(PEs) that are arranged in a well organised structure such as linear or two dimensional array.
-Each processing element is connected with the other PEs and has a limited private storage.
+In a systolic array, there are a large number of identical simple processors or processing elements(PEs) that are arranged in a well-organized structure such as a linear or two-dimensional array.
+Each processing element is connected with the other PEs and has limited private storage.

 A Host station is often used for communication with the outside world in the network.